z4kn4fein/stashbox/docs/docs/guides/scopes.md

 <div>

 ### Finalizer delegate
-During [service registration](/docs/getting-started/glossary#service-registration--registered-service), you can set a custom finalizer delegate invoked at the service's disposal.
+During [service registration](/docs/getting-started/glossary#service-registration--registered-service), you can set a custom finalizer delegate that will be invoked at the service's disposal.

 </div>
 <div>